Support Groups and Healthy Living

-Our Integrative Oncology program also offers yoga and qi gong classes.
+Wilmot's Pluta Integrative Oncology & Wellness Center program also offers yoga and qi gong classes.

 Eating well can help you to recover from cancer and your cancer treatment.
 Good nutrition can also reduce the risk for certain diseases, while helping you to feel better and maintain a healthy weight.

 Wilmot has a number of resources available on diet and nutrition, including consultations with our specially trained oncology dietitians, monthly cooking classes and quarterly cooking demonstrations.

 For helpful information online, refer to the web site of the The American Institute for Cancer Research, an organization focused on diet and lifestyle as it pertains to cancer: www.aicr.org.
 Or visit www.oncologynutritiondpg.org/.